 Those who use or would use violence always try to justify both it and

 Society is not a fortuitous addition to individual psychology, but a necessary constituent of its very possibility.
-During the reconstruction of the social ‘body’ during the Napoleonic period, while the jurists, philosophers and politicians were seeking in the primal ‘pact’ or equitable agreement the basis for a more fair and just society, the soldiers and with them the technicians of discipline were elaborating procedures for the individual and collective coercion of docile bodies.
-In the course of maintaining a monopoly on the use of violence the state violates individuals’ rights and can therefore be considered immoral.
+During the reconstruction of the social ‘body’ during the Napoleonic period, while the jurists, philosophers and politicians were seeking in the primal ‘pact’ or equitable agreement the basis for a more fair and just society, the soldiers and with them the ‘technicians of discipline’ were elaborating procedures for the individual and collective coercion of docile bodies.
+In the course of maintaining a monopoly on the use of violence the State violated individuals’ rights and could therefore be considered immoral.

 The mind set which can accept the reasonless despoliation of the land is the same as that which can accept a daily regime of exploitation of women as sex-objects to charm, titillate and to be (mentally) raped.
 The final conclusion of the disillusioned is materialism.
 Placid in the face of disembodied violence.
 The realm of the sensate is distorted and twisted, the images received by the brain sap the strength and remove the ability to resist oppression and instead of invigorating and renewing they encourage torpor and paralysis of the faculties.
 To seek to escape from this negative situation is seen as illness.